 - Consider the significance of your focus of your attention.

-- Be prepared to ask yourself how you can continue to build motivation further.
+- Be prepared to ask yourself: how you can continue to build motivation further.

-where you will find the Royal College of Nursing and their four ‘RULES’ for health professionals
+The Royal College of Nursing and their four ‘RULES’ for health professionals

-- R – resist the urge to change the individual’s course of action through didactic means
+- R – resist the urge to change the individual’s course of action through didactic means.

-- U – understand it’s the individual’s reasons for change, not those of the practitioner, that will elicit a change in behaviour
+- U – understand it’s the individual’s reasons for change, not those of the practitioner, that will elicit a change in behaviour.

-- L – listening is important; the solutions lie within the individual, not the practitioner
+- L – listening is important; the solutions lie within the individual, not the practitioner.

 - E – empower the individual to understand that they have the ability to change their behaviour.
-(Rollnick et al 2008)
+(Rollnick et al 2008).

 Why?
-Rule Two advises that it is rather easy to get caught up in our reasons and even trained people can fail to see or hear what the other person is saying.
+Rule Two advises that it is rather easy to get caught up in our own reasons.
+Even trained people can fail to see or hear what the other person is saying.
 It’s not unreasonable to approach a professional in the hope that they may have an ‘answer’.
 However, therapy is not about finding solutions from another person.
-The route to articulation and realising of our own needs, needs to come from within.
+The route to articulation, and realising of our own needs, needs to come from within.

-Hearing the words is not enough.
-Indeed, the words of a therapist often disempower the other person, sometimes called the ‘client’.
+It follows that the words of a therapist can disempower the other person, sometimes called the ‘client’.

-Therefore, any small safe experiment needs to identify the small steps that will increase the confidence of the other person in their own ability to ACT.
+The effective small safe experiment needs to identify the small steps that will increase the confidence of the other person in their own ability to ACT.

-Other reasons why I like Motivational interviewing (MI)
+Why I like Motivational interviewing (MI)

 It respects the fact that you may be doing things already – before therapy starts, even if the prior outcomes appeared puzzling or confusing.